CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

     openstack datastore list

-`datastore version` This depends on the datstore you have choosen and you should usally choose the latest.
-If you use postgresql you can proabably use `14.2`.
-You can find out the avialable datastore versions by:
+`datastore version` This depends on the datastore you have chosen and you should usually choose the latest.
+If you use PostgreSQL you can probably use `14.2`.
+You can find out the available datastore versions by:

     openstack datastore version list postgresql